 The buildings originally constructed as multifamily residences in the Cannon Streetcar Suburb Historic District can be divided into two categories: duplexes and triplexes, and larger apartment buildings.
 The first multi-family buildings constructed in the district were duplexes.
 Built between 1906-1916, the first wave of duplexes were constructed in a double house form.
-A double house is a multi-family residence designed with the same form and massing as a singlefamily residence, typically featuring a pitched roof with dormers and a porch with two separate entry doors.
+A double house is a multi-family residence designed with the same form and massing as a single-family residence, typically featuring a pitched roof with dormers and a porch with two separate entry doors.
 Described succinctly by Historian Camilla Deiber, "a double house, which shelters two families in units separated by a wall or floor, balances the convenience of an apartment with the psychological comforts of a home."
-The double house form was made popular in New England, Washington D.C., Minneapolis, and other parts of the midwest.
+The double house form was made popular in

+New England, Washington D.C., Minneapolis, and other parts of the Midwest.
 Spokane builders constructed double houses beginning in the 1890s and increasing in the 1900s.
 Double houses were often pitched as an investment opportunity to middle-class residents as they offered the opportunity to live in one portion of the home and rent out the other.
 The first double house was built in the district in 1906 at 1208 West 10th Avenue, and the form remained popular until the mid-1910s.
-Double house in the Cannon Streetcar Suburb Historic District were primarily constructed with two units (there is at least one building, 823 S. Monroe Street, originally constructed with three units), however many were later converted to accommodate additional living units.7 shallow hipped or flat roof.
+Double houses in the Cannon Streetcar Suburb Historic District were primarily constructed with two units (there is at least one building, 823 S. Monroe Street, originally constructed with three units), however many were later converted to accommodate additional living units.

+Duplexes fell out of favor in the Cannon Streetcar Suburb Historic District after 1915 but returned to popularity after 1940 as prewar housing efforts commenced to accommodate the influx of manufacturing workers moving to Spokane to work at places like Kaiser Aluminum.
+These newer duplexes tended not to be in the form of a double house but rather in a more utilitarian rectangular floor plan with a shallow hipped or flat roof.
 After 1940 triplexes also became more popular.
 In 1950, a builder constructed three triplexes and one fourplex in rectangular forms with flat roofs between 11th Avenue and Cliff Drive.
 Nearly half of the buildings constructed in the district from 1931-1955 were duplexes or triplexes.

-Duplexes fell out of favor in the Cannon Streetcar Suburb Historic District after 1915 but returned to popularity after 1940 as prewar housing efforts commenced to accommodate the influx of manufacturing workers moving to Spokane to work at places like Kaiser Aluminum.
-These newer duplexes tended not to be in the form of a double house but rather in a more utilitarian rectangular floor plan with a